“Why do I have to write two T’s in the word butter when I only hear one sound?

 Another benefit to reading words rather than just memorizing them is that it sparks more optimal brain circuitry, as evidenced by numerous studies, including a recent one by Stanford University Professor, Bruce McCandliss, which you can read more about here.

-Now before you read any further, watch this video.
+Before you read any further, watch this video.

 It’s easy for teachers to empathize with Ricky’s struggle to read words like: boughs, through, rough, cough and enough.
 Like many students in our guided reading groups, Ricky diligently attempts to decode what seem to him to be ‘un-decodable’ words and becomes understandably frustrated in the process.
 Ultimately, Ricky just closes the book and gives up, convinced that the sounds letters make just don’t make sense.
 Many of our students feel the same way.